User Guide: Managing Consent for Email Open Tracking in Selligent

 • Personal tracking is allowed when consent is present.
 Identifiers are available in the tracking pixel.

-• there are no user‑level identifiers in the pixel
+• There are no user‑level identifiers in the pixel.

-• no user‑level open data is stored
+• No user‑level open data is stored.

 When a user opts out of personal email open tracking, or when consent is not present:

-• Individual open tracking is disabled
+• Individual open tracking is disabled.

-• The tracking pixel is processed in anonymous mode
+• No tracking pixel is being processed.

-• No user‑level open data is stored or linked
+• No user‑level open data is stored or linked.

-• Email delivery is not impacted
+• Email delivery is not impacted.

 Impact of email open tracking consent management on reporting